jvvtt/a2gMeasurements/docs/_build/html/_sources/index.md.txt

 Equivalently, the "other node" in the documentation, refers to the node where the attribute/method/class is NOT being executed.

+# Package requirements
+To run this software, a list of python packages are required.
+All the packages required are listed in the ``requirements.txt`` file.

 ## Use
+Open a terminal and set ``a2gMeasurements`` as your working directory.

-To use this software, execute in a terminal of the host computer of the ground node:
+In the host computer of the **ground** node execute in a terminal:

 ```{code-block}
 ---